How to grow cosmos – top tips for growing these colorful flowers

-Once you learn how to grow cosmos, a favorite annual for summer garden color, and realize just quite how easy it is, you'll be adding them to all corners of the garden.
+Once you know how to grow cosmos you'll be using them to brighten up all corners of your garden.

 How to grow cosmos from seed

-It is easy to get to grips with how to grow cosmos from seed and they can be sown any time throughout spring.
+It is easy to get to grips with how to grow cosmos from seed and they can be sown any time throughout spring depending on the hardiness zone where you live.
 The seeds are large, long and thin, so easy to handle and germinate quickly.

 Cosmos bipinnatus, the most commonly grown, also known as Mexican aster, originates from the Americas.